Man holding knee due to pain whilst walking downstairs

 Why do I get Knee Pain Going Down Stairs?

-• Knee pain while descending stairs can be indicative of underlying knee conditions.
+• Knee pain while descending stairs can indicate underlying knee conditions.

-• Professional diagnosis and targeted treatment are pivotal for effective management.
+• Professional diagnosis and targeted treatment are key for effective management.

 Understanding Knee Anatomy and Pain

-• Tendons like the quadriceps tendon that connects the quadriceps muscle to the patella, and the patellar tendon that ties the patella to the shinbone, crucially contribute to knee stability.
+• Tendons: The Quadriceps Tendon that connects the quadriceps muscle to the patella, and the patellar tendon that ties the patella to the shinbone, crucially contribute to knee stability.

 Common Causes of Knee Pain